raymondtay/HandsonFP/README.md

 ## Format of the tutorial

-This tutorial is drawn from a few sources of inspiration but since they are open sourced, there's no danger of forgery here but i hope the original authors do not fault me if i added some embellishment here and there.
+This tutorial is drawn from a few sources of inspiration and its based on the following approach:
+- I present an introduction to each topic in the package to help develop the intuition for them.
+- Exercises in the package are presented and should be attempted
+- Answers revealed 1 week after presentation
+- Recurse till we reach the end.

+### Table of contents:

+The order in which we are going to proceed by working through the following exercises housed in the following packages:

+- gettingstarted
+- datastructures
+- handlingerrors
+- state
+- TBA

 Note: All answers to the exercises will be revealed 1 class after each training.